 Notes to Editors

-Mara EFS is a brand name of Jebb Smith Ltd. Jebb Smith Ltd is a family owned business with over three decades of offshore engineering heritage behind it. .
+Mara EFS is a brand name of Jebb Smith Ltd. Jebb Smith Ltd is a family owned business with over three decades of offshore engineering heritage behind it.
+European Registered Design No 003124676.

 Media enquiries via Marine Advertising Agency